node-red/node-red-docker/README.md

 - `<image-type>` is type of image and is optional, can be either _none_, minimal devtools or python2.
     - _none_ : is the default and has Python 3 installed
     - minimal : has no Python installed
-    - devtools :  has Python 3 installed and has development tools installed. currently nmap only
+    - devtools :  has Python 3 installed and has development tools installed. currently build-base only
     - python2 : has Python 2 installed
 - `<architecture>` is the architecture of the Docker host system, can be either amd64, arm32v6, arm32v7, arm64.